AashitaK/A-Hands-On-Workshop-In-Machine-Learning-Spring-2023/README.md

 [Here is an optional quiz](https://forms.gle/k3sidBtcAikQziQU7) to brush up your Python skills before the workshop.

-Please [download and install Anaconda with Python 3.8 version](https://www.anaconda.com/products/individual#Downloads) on your laptop ahead of the workshop.
+Please [download and install Anaconda](https://www.anaconda.com/) on your laptop ahead of the workshop.

 ### Topics to be covered: